 I work mainly from a humanistic integrative approach.
 This means that the central aim of my counselling practice is not about telling you what to do, but promoting empowerment through the development of a trusting relationship where you can feel safe to get in touch with emotions and inner feelings.
 I adapt my counselling according to the needs of the client.
 As an integrative counsellor I also draw from my knowledge of other approaches such as mindfulness, relaxation, the use of creativity in therapy and CBT.
 I believe that everyone is unique, but that we often have problems in common.
 I listen closely to an individual's problems and work collaboratively with each client, either short term up to 6 sessions or longer term.

 Alongside my private practice I work with young people as student counsellor at Leeds University.
-My adult work includes working within the NHS in Hull and York, counselling adults who have a wide range of mental health needs including; depression, anxiety, low self esteem, relationship issues, stress, eating and body image disorders, bereavement, panic attacks and anger management.
+My adult work includes working within the NHS in Hull and York, counselling adults who have a wide range of mental health needs including; depression, anxiety, low self esteem, relationship issues, stress, eating and body image disorders, bereavement, panic attacks and anger management, loss, change and transition.

-My counselling room is near Pocklington.
-I offer a private, confidential space, where you can be free to talk at your own pace, without judgement, about any concerns which are troubling you.
+As your counsellor, I will offer you a private, confidential space, where you can be free to talk at your own pace, without judgement, about any concerns which are troubling you and help you to find clarity, make changes, heal, grow and move forward in your life.

 Training, qualifications & experience